Patty Dowdell: Playing career

-Between 1974 to 1980, Dowdell played on the United States women's national volleyball team and was promoted to captain in 1976.
+Between 1974 and 1980, Dowdell played on the United States women's national volleyball team and was promoted to captain in 1976.
 During this time period, Dowdell and the United States team won the 1979 U.S. Volleyball Association National Championships.
 At world events, Dowdell captained the American team that was seventh at the 1977 FIVB Volleyball Women's World Cup.
 The following year, Dowdell was part of the American team that placed fifth at the 1978 FIVB Volleyball Women's World Championship.
 In international competitions, Dowdell injured her back while competing at the 1979 Pan American Games.
 At the 1979 Games, the American volleyball team finished in fourth place.
 Following the Pan American Games, Dowdell had therapy for her injured back and returned to competition in October 1979.

 Dowdell was part of the United States volleyball team roster that earned a spot at the 1980 Summer Olympics.
 She did not compete at the event after the United States boycotted the 1980 Olympics.
 For the end of the year, Dowdell continued to play on the American team before joining the West Germany volleyball team in October 1980.
 She remained with the West German team until December 1980.
 While at Texas Lutheran, Dowdell and her team made it to the final of the 1981 Association for Intercollegiate Athletics for Women Division II Championship in volleyball.
 She also became an athlete and basketball player while completing her studies at Texas Lutheran in the early 1980s.

 In 1983, Dowdell resumed her volleyball tenure with the American women's team and participated at the Women's NORCECA Volleyball Championship.
 The following year, Dowdell did not play at the 1984 Summer Olympics after being named a member of the American volleyball team to the Olympics.
 After moving from DePauw to Major League Volleyball in 1987, Dowdell played two years each with the Dallas Belles and Chicago Breeze.
 During the 1990s, Dowdell was on the winning team at multiple Open Championships held by U.S. Volleyball.

 Coaching career

 During the mid to late 1980s, Dowdell was a coach for various sports teams in DePauw University.
 With the DePauw Tigers, Dowdell had 16 wins and 43 losses as the coach of their women's basketball team from 1984 to 1987.
 During this time period, Dowdell coached the softball team to 16 wins and 38 losses as DePauw's softball coach from 1985 to 1986.
-As the women's volleyball coach for the Tigers between 1987 to 1989, Dowdell had 60 wins and 54 losses.
+As the women's volleyball coach for the Tigers between 1987 and 1989, Dowdell had 60 wins and 54 losses.

 In 1990, Dowdell left DePauw to become an assistant coach in volleyball for the University of Iowa.
 She remained in Iowa until she was hired by Texas Woman's University as a head coach in late 1995.
 From 1996 to 2002, Dowdell coached the Texas Woman's Pioneers volleyball team.
 With the Pioneers, had 91 wins and 154 losses.